-We’re delighted that you’re considering the University of Notre Dame as a home for your child or student this summer.
+We’re delighted that you’re considering the University of Notre Dame for your child or student this summer.

-The two on-campus programs that we will offer in the summer of 2015—led by professors drawn from the larger Notre Dame faculty—promise to be exciting and rewarding experiences for your budding college student.
+The three programs we will offer in the Summer of 2015—led by professors drawn from the larger Notre Dame faculty—promise to be exciting and rewarding experiences for your budding college student.

 Of course, there is much to learn outside the classroom.
-Living in a residence hall and eating meals with young people from all over the world, students come into contact with a range of experiences and ideas, making new and lasting friends in the process.
-We also provide structured opportunities to engage the larger community through community service.
+Living and dining with young people from all over the world, students come into contact with a range of experiences and ideas, making new and lasting friends in the process.
+We also provide structured opportunities to engage the larger community through excursions and service endeavors.
 Finally, students have a number of opportunities to grow spiritually through built-in time for meditation and reflections.
 We’re proud to say that our Pre-College Programs represent the best of the Notre Dame experience.

 It’s often said that the college experience is one of the most important a person can have.
 It is a time of development and self-discovery.
 We hope that your student has the opportunity to discover what college can be for them.
 We would be happy to be a part of their journey to that goal.